-The accepted papers are related with antenna theory.
+The topics of accepted papers include various topics such as electromagnetic scattering theory, a new approach in scattering analysis and inverse problem and their applications.
 We hope that the readers find this special section useful in the research of the electromagnetic theory and its applications.
 We would like to express our sincere appreciations to all the authors of contributed papers for their efforts in preparing the manuscripts and to all the reviewers for their adequate judgments and valuable comments.

 We are also indebted to the editorial committee members for their dedicated efforts in organizing this special section.
-Especially, we would like to express our sincere thanks to Guest Editors, Professor Koichi Hirayama of Kitami Institute of Technology, and Professor Toshihiko Shibazaki of Tokyo Metropolitan College of Industrial Technology, who played important roles in the publication of this special section.
+Especially, we would like to express our sincere thanks to Professor Toshihiko Shibazaki of Tokyo Metropolitan College of Industrial Technology and Prof. Ryoichi Sato of Niigata University, who played important roles in the publication of this special section.